 What’s not to admire about the city of Brotherly Love?
 The dog friendly options in Philadelphia are endless … experiencing history, running up the Rocky steps at the Philadelphia Museum of Art, taking a walking tour of the famous squares, visiting the talent at FDR Skatepark, or attending a “Paws Night Out” Phillies game.

 Don’t miss the Philadelphia tradition of comparing Geno’s and Pat’s Cheesesteaks (you’ll have to try both to see which is better).
 Both Pat’s and Geno’s have outdoor seating to hang with your pooch.
-If you are vegan or vegetarian, make a pit stop at Blackbird Pizzeria and Sweet Freedom Bakery.
-All have outdoor seating to make your pittie happy.
+If you are vegan or vegetarian, make a pit stop at Blackbird Pizzeria with outdoor seating to make your pittie happy.
+Or take a short drive to the Manayunk neighborhood to visit the Pet Friendly Dog Bakery.
+Not only can your pup shop with you to pick out a special treat, they even have indoor and outdoor play areas.

 About the Author: Meg is a pit bull mom, educator, and advocate that volunteers with several organizations to help end breed discrimination, and assists with finding four-legged friends their forever homes.
 Meg enjoys hiking with her pittie, Ruka, and bringing her everywhere pet friendly like Bed, Bath and Beyond, and Starbucks for a puppuccino.
 Visit @rukathepitbull on Instagram for more of their adventures.